A Benihana Christmas: Plot

-Angela Martin (Angela Kinsey) kicks Karen Filippelli (Rashida Jones) off the Party Planning Committee.
+Angela Martin kicks Karen Filippelli off the Party Planning Committee.
 In response, Pam reaches out to Karen, and the two plan a rival party.
 Jim appears uncomfortable with Pam and Karen's new friendship.
 Roy comes into the break room and chats with Pam.
 After he leaves, Karen suggests that Pam should date Roy.
 Pam pauses to tell Karen her history with Roy before instead replying with "maybe".
 The rival Christmas parties begin, and the office staff members are forced to choose sides.
 Pam and Karen's party is a hit, while Angela's is a dreary affair.
 Michael and Andy each return with a waitress as their "new girlfriend" (though neither is the one who waited on them at the restaurant).
 Angela accepts Pam's offer to merge the parties.
-Oscar enters the office with his partner Gil just as Angela is singing "The Little Drummer Boy," pauses for a moment, says, "Too soon" and leaves.
+The office employees unite by signing karaoke and exchanging gifts.

-Meanwhile, Michael is unable to tell the two waitresses apart.
+During Michael and Andy's turn to sing, Michael realizes he is unable to tell the two waitresses apart.
 To remedy this, he secretly marks his date's arm with a Sharpie.
-When he offers to take her to Jamaica, she declines and says that she has to attend school, and the two waitresses leave the party because it "blows".
+When he offers to take her to Jamaica, she declines.
+The two waitresses then leave the party after losing interest.

 Jim consoles Michael by explaining that he just had a "rebound" relationship.
 Jim mentions that they are fun for a while, but then you keep on thinking about the girl that broke your heart, implying he still thinks about Pam (the girl who "broke his heart").
-From his office, Michael makes a phone call and asks an unknown person to go to Jamaica with him.
+During the party, Michael secretly retreats to his office and makes a phone call asking an unknown person to go to Jamaica with him.
 The offer is accepted.
 Pam is crushed when she sees Jim and Karen exchange gifts.
 Jim is crushed when he sees Roy give a gift to Pam.